zibhub/GNDMS/0.6.x/installation-guide/index.md

         -props < staging-property-file-name >

-    An template for the order file can be found under
+    A template for the order file can be found under

         $GNDMS_SOURCE/etc/sfr/dummy-sfr.properties